bionautlabs/quantitative_3d_reconstruction/README.md

 #### Needle/Capsule hole masks
 Use masks as is in png format
 #### Drug masks
-To save on comptation, use centroid masks in png format
+To save on computation, use centroid masks in png format

 ## Step 11: Extract Quantitative Information
 ##### Predict virus+ cell counts in missing sections and total virus+ cell counts in the brain